Car Insurance Buying Tips

 Please take a few moments to read these five tips.
 You will then be in a better position to discuss your car insurance with your local insurance agent and get the best coverage for your money.
 It is very important to make good decisions in purchasing car insurance, as it is too late to retroactively increase your coverages once the accident happens and someone is injured or killed.
 Please do not wait until it’s too late.

-Tip 3: Carry an adequate amount of Liability coverage.
+Tip 3: Carry an adequate amount of Liability Coverage.
 No matter how carefully we drive, accidents can happen.
 Are you adequately covered if you cause an accident resulting in serious injury to someone else – including your passengers?
 Will there be enough insurance to pay for their medical bills and other damages?
 Unfortunately, most people cannot answer this question.
-And worse, most are underinsured.
+And worse, mare underinsured.

 In my professional opinion, everyone should carry at an absolute minimum $100,000 per person and $300,000 per occurrence of both bodily injury liability and uninsured motorist coverage.
 But even this amount will prove inadequate if there are serious injuries or death caused by a collision.
 High wage earners or those with net worth should have several times that amount of coverage and should discuss the possibility of a low-cost personal umbrella policy with their agent.
 Otherwise, your assets might be at risk and you might be unable to pay for the damage that you cause if you ever have a momentary lapse of attention while driving.